Illumina/hap.py/doc/microbench.md

 into primitives allows for more granular counting of TPs and FPs.
-However, this pre-processing step also removes phasing information that might have been implicit in the blocked variants (when using decomposition, phased SNPs / MNPs are allowed to match regardless of phase.
+However, this pre-processing step also removes phasing information that might have been implicit in the blocked variants (when using decomposition, phased SNPs / MNPs are allowed to match regardless of phase).

 A first observation is that the methods all produce fairly similar results on GATK, but as different callers introduce different variant representations, differences